MicrosoftDocs/ATADocs/ATPDocs/install-atp-step5.md

 2. If the service does not start, review the “Microsoft.Tri.sensor-Errors.log” file located in the following default folder, “%programfiles%\Azure Advanced Threat Protection sensor\Version X\Logs”.

  >[!NOTE]
- > The version of Azure ATP updates frequently, to check the latest version, in the Azure ATP workplace portal, go to **Configuration** and then **About**.
+ > The version of Azure ATP updates frequently, to check the latest version, in the Azure ATP portal, go to **Configuration** and then **About**.

 3. Go to your workspace URL.
-In the workspace portal, search for something in the search bar, such as a user or a group on your domain.
+In the Azure ATP portal, search for something in the search bar, such as a user or a group on your domain.